Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 The Snowshoe is a robust cat breed with little susceptibility to genetic diseases.

-However, there have been some cases of renal polyquistosis, a genetic disease that causes the formation of numerous cysts in the kidneys.
+But, there have been some cases of renal polyquistosis, a genetic disease that causes the formation of numerous cysts in the kidneys.
 The existence of a genetic test for this disease can considerably reduce the risks, since a responsible breeder will systematically analyze the individuals that he considers for breeding and will exclude from breeding those that are carriers.

-However, like any indoor cat, the Snowshoe may be vulnerable to the greatest scourge of modern house cats: the Obesity.
+But, like any indoor cat, the Snowshoe may be vulnerable to the greatest scourge of modern house cats: the Obesity.
 Although it is not especially prone to it, any responsible owner must ensure that their cat is healthy and does not gain more weight than it should.

 The maintenance of Snowshoe It is easy.
 In effect, as he is used to taking care of his fur himself, a simple weekly brushing to remove dead hairs and distribute the skin's protective sebum well is amply sufficient.